iTwin/itwinjs-core/docs/learning/RpcInterface.md

 First, the server must call [RpcManager.registerImpl]($common) to register the interfaces that it implements, if any.

-Next, the server must use configure the RPC mechanism for each interface that it wants to expose.
-It must choose the configuration to use, based on how the server itself is configured.
+Next, the server must decide which interfaces it wants to expose.
 A service can expose multiple interfaces.
 A service can expose both its own implementations, if any, and imported implementations.
 The service can decide at run time which interfaces to expose, perhaps based on deployment parameters.

+Finally, the server must choose the appropriate RPC configuration for the interfaces.
+The choice of RPC configuration is simple and is based on how the server itself is configured, as shown in the example.

 *Example:*